mollie/mollie-JTL/README.md

 **Can I only accept Orders where the Payment is made already?**

 * You can configure each Payment method to "save orders after payment"
-* In your administration panel go to *"Storefront > Zahlungsarten > Übersicht"*.
+* In your administration panel go to *"Storefront > Zahlungsarten > Ãœbersicht"*.
 Choose the desired payment method
 * Set *'Zahlung vor Bestellabschluss'* to *'Ja'*

 # Support #